dmd-program/dmd-300-sp17/project-1.md

 ## Project Brief

 In this project, you will work in small team to design an awareness campaign for an important issue.

-## Requirements

-1. Project pitch
-2.

 ## Project process